Dima Hamdan

 Dima Hamdan (ديما حمدان; born 1975) is a Palestinian-Jordanian-British filmmaker and journalist based in Berlin.
 Her short film Blood Like Water (2023) won the 2024 Iris Prize.

 Early life

 Hamdan was born in Kuwait to Palestinian parents.
 Her grandfather was displaced from Umm Khaled during the Nakba, while her mother was "driven out at gunpoint" from Tulkarem during the Naksa in 1967.
 Amid Gulf War, Hamdan moved with her family to Jordan.
-Hamdan studied Law.
+Hamdan studied Law at Jordanian university.
+In an interview by Shoot’n’Post, Hamdan mentioned that she always dreamt of becoming a film director since she was 12 or 13, but at the time there was not a prospect of her going to film school as her family expected her to become a lawyer.
+At university, she studied law, but never practiced it.
+She eventually found herself getting into journalism because she thought it would be a good opportunity to meet film directors and actors.